 Spinach Strawberry Walnut Salad with Chicken and an easy, 3-ingredient Vinaigrette made with jam is a template for the perfect summer dinner!

 I could honestly enjoy this salad almost every day!
-It's, healthy, low-carb, and satisfies my sweet tooth too with a touch of delicious fruit.
-You'll resent boring salads after tasting it.
+It's healthy, low-carb, and satisfies my sweet tooth with fresh strawberries.
+You'll resent boring salads after tasting this one.

-The basic salad template, with a combination of creamy, sweetness, and crunch, will take you far if you're trying to eat more greens.
-It's a festive salad so it's perfect for special occasions too!
+With a combination of creamy, sweetness, and crunch, the basic salad template will take you far if you're trying to eat more greens.
+It's a festive salad, so it's perfect for special occasions too!

-If you add protein, then dinner is done!
-If you need a side salad, then leave the chicken off.
+If you add protein, then dinner is complete!
+On the other hand, leave the chicken off if you need a side salad.
 Either way, you'll find yourself making this spinach salad again and again.

 Ingredients and Variations